vincocrafter/TeamSpeak-Java-Bot-API/Documents/AdvancedAPI.md

 # Using the Advanced API
 Some tricks and tipps to improve the performance of your Code.
-All Methods shown are provided the `Ts3SyncAPI` Class *(from net.devcube.vinco.teamspeakapi.api.sync)*.
+All methods shown are provided the `Ts3SyncAPI` class *(from net.devcube.vinco.teamspeakapi.api.sync)*.
-For simplicity the arguments are not shown, use the help of your IDEA or Documentation in the Code.
+For simplicity the arguments are not shown, use the help of your IDEA or documentation in the code.

 ## 1. Getting Lists

-Be aware how much or what information you actually need in your Case, otherwise it needs much more time to retrieve unused information.
+Be aware how much or what information you actually need in your case, otherwise it needs much more time to retrieve unused information.

 For reference also see: https://yat.qa/ressourcen/variablen-parameter/ (Client/Channel-Variables -> ~list,~info)
 ### A. Client List
-Using `getOnlineClients()` or `getClients()` only provides the information from the List of Clients and contains less information about every single Client compared to `getClient()`.
+Using `getOnlineClients()` or `getClients()` only provides the information from the list of clients and contains less information about every single client compared to `getClient()`.
-But the Method send only one Command to the Server which is much faster.
+But the method send only one command to the server which is much faster.

-Using `getOnlineClientsDetailed()` or `getClientsDetailed()` provides the information from `getClient()` for every Client.
+Using `getOnlineClientsDetailed()` or `getClientsDetailed()` provides the information from `getClient()` for every client.
 It provides more information compared to above.
-But instead send much more Commands to the Server, because for every single Client a Command is executed to retrieve the information about it.
+But instead send much more commands to the server, because for every single client a command is executed to retrieve the information about it.

 ### B. Channel List
 Same as above for getting Clients.